-Beginning in FY12, the Anchorage campus allocates Chancellor's discretionary tuition awards as dollars, not to exceed 6% of the prior fiscal year gross tuition revenue.
+Beginning in FY12, the Anchorage campus allocates the Chancellor's discretionary tuition awards as dollars, not to exceed 6% of the prior fiscal year gross tuition revenue.

 Academic deans and administrative unit leaders are strongly encouraged to review their methods of allocating tuition awards to ensure alignment with their strategic planning efforts and enrollment management plans.